Who am I?

 I don’t have to be some stranger on the web telling you stuff.
 As much as I hope you question everything you read, get to know me and my motivations.
 Interact and discuss these topics with me.
 Correct me if I err.
 Let’s learn and grow together.

-I sometimes put more content in a single dispatch that we could possible explore over a single coffee.
-Yet for the price of one decent beer a month ($5) you get multiple instalments.
+I sometimes put more content in a single dispatch that we could possible explore over a drink.
+Yet for the price of one decent coffee a month ($5) you get multiple instalments.
 Then there is the content, like audio, that’s not posted anywhere but here.

 As you are supporting an independent writer and content creator, you are a part of a community of like minded individuals.
 Connect through the dispatch and share ideas.
-Occasionally we meet in physical space.
+Occasionally we meet in other online channels.
+Sometimes in physical space.

 Enjoy a certain style